 Rockfall risk remediation takes place to ensure peoples’ safety and to prevent damage to the road below.
 It is a process to reduce or remove the risk of future rockfall and is carried out by experts.

-The work to reopen Sumner Road between Evans Pass and Lyttleton requires major rockfall risk remediation work to stabilise the Crater Rim Bluffs and adjacent rocky areas.
+The work to reopen Sumner Road between Evans Pass and Lyttelton requires major rockfall risk remediation work to stabilise the Crater Rim Bluffs and adjacent rocky areas.

 Rockfall risk remediation affects lizards living in the area.
 Some lizards face permanent habitat loss, injury or death, although the Council has looked to reduce the impact as far as we can.
 Work on the Sumner-Lyttelton road will have the most effect on the Canterbury Gecko because it lives in the rocky Crater Rim bluffs.